spikedoanz/matmul/README.md

 # matmul

-This repo contains a number of matrix multiplication implementations, in order of increasing complexity
+This repo contains a number of matrix multiplication implementations, in order of increasing complexity.

+Within each folder contains implementations of a certain type (cpu, single threaded -> gpu distributed, etc).

+These are named o0 (unoptimized) .. oN (most optimized)

 ---

-## Agenda

-- What is a matrix
-- How is it encoded
-- What are matmuls, naive impl
-- Multithreading discussion
-- GPUs are cope, vector instructions are cope

 ## Implementations